Bound excited states of Fr\"ohlich polarons in one dimension: Introduction

 Studies of the polaron, describing the motion of an electron in a polarizable medium, go back almost a century to the works of Landau \cite{Landau1933} and Pekar \cite{Pekar1954}.
-Formalised by Fröhlich \cite{Frohlich1954a}, the polaron model is one of the most studied problems of quantum many-body theory \cite{Devreese2009a} with real-world relevance for electronic material properties \cite{Franchini2021}.
+Formalised by Fröhlich \cite{Fröhlich1954a}, the polaron model is one of the most studied problems of quantum many-body theory \cite{Devreese2009a} with real-world relevance for electronic material properties \cite{Franchini2021}.
 Calculations of the ground state energy, the dispersion relation and also the structure of the excitation continuum have been achieved at great accuracy and become an important test bed for analytical \cite{Feynman1955} and numerical \cite{Prokof'ev1998a,Mischenko2000a,Titantah2001,Hahn2018a} techniques.
-Thus it may seem surprising that evidence for bound excited states below the excitation continuum has emerged only very recently \cite{Mitrouskas2023a}.

-The proof of the existence of arbitrarily many bound excited states in the strong-coupling limit of the three-dimensional model \cite{Mitrouskas2023a} demonstrates that previous approaches have missed key features of the Fröhlich polaron at intermediate and strong coupling.
+The existence of bound excited states below the excitation continuum in the strong coupling limit of the three-dimensional model was first predicted in the 1960s \cite{Mel'nikov1969,Levinson1974}, and rigorously proven very recently \cite{Mitrouskas2023a}.
 Previous numerical studies have failed to produce evidence for bound excited states in the three-dimensional case \cite{Mischenko2000a}.
 Studies of one-dimensional Fr\"ohlich polaron models found excitations of the electron as resonances at high energies within the phonon continuum \cite{Devreese1964,Evrard1965}.
 In contrast, for the Holstein model of a small polaron, the existence of a bound excited state below the continuum is well known \cite{1974JPSJ...36..770S,1999PhRvB..60.1633B,2006PhRvB..74x5104G}.

-In this Letter we calculate the energies of the bound excited states of the phonon dressing cloud for the Fr\"ohlich model in one dimension in the strong coupling limit, and provide numerical evidence for them in the weak to intermediate coupling regime applying Full Configuration Interaction Quantum Monte Carlo (FCIQMC) \cite{Booth2009a,Petruzielo2012,Blunt2015a}.
+In this work we calculate the energies of the bound excited states of the phonon dressing cloud for the Fr\"ohlich model in one dimension in the strong coupling limit, and provide numerical evidence for them in the weak to intermediate coupling regime applying Full Configuration Interaction Quantum Monte Carlo (FCIQMC) \cite{Booth2009a,Petruzielo2012,Blunt2015a}.
 The first bound excited state appears at $\alpha\approx1.73$, which is in a crossover regime between weak and intermediate coupling strength with a spectral weight of $\approx 0.2$, suggesting that these states may be accessible in experiments.

 FCIQMC is a modern flavor of Projector Quantum Monte Carlo \cite{Kalos2007}.
 Originally developed for electronic structure calculations of molecules \cite{Booth2009a}, it has been extended to bosonic systems \cite{Yang2020,Brand2022a} and electron-phonon systems with infinite Hilbert space \cite{Anderson2022a}.
 Sampling the ground and excited \cite{Blunt2015a,Greene2022} states of the Fr\"ohlich model in Fock space provides us with direct access to the energies and properties of these states, avoiding the ill-conditioned analytic continuation procedure required to obtain spectral information from diagrammatic Monte Carlo calculations \cite{Mischenko2000a}.
 Our state-of-the art semi\-stochastic \cite{Petruzielo2012,Blunt2015} implementation of FCIQMC \cite{RimuCodebase,RimuQMC} allows us to sample ground and excited states with moderate stochastic error and well-controlled systematic biases.
 Specifically, we report the first successful amelioration of the sign problem in Projector Monte Carlo \cite{Spencer2012a} by walker annihilation in an infinite Hilbert space without employing sign-problem-mitigating approximations.
 Previously, this was only achieved in calculations with a finite Hilbert space \cite{Booth2009a,Shepherd2014,Kunitsa2020,Liebermann2022}.